freshtechbro/Vibe-Coder-MCP/README.md

         ## The default value is usually correct and should not need changing unless instructed otherwise.
         OPENROUTER_BASE_URL=https://openrouter.ai/api/v1

-        ## Sets the specific Gemini model to be used via OpenRouter for certain AI tasks.
+        ## Sets the default model used as fallback when no specific model mapping is found.
-        ## ':free' indicates potential usage of a free tier model if available and supported by your key.
+        ## Uses best free reasoning model for cost-effective operations.
-        GEMINI_MODEL=google/gemini-2.5-flash-preview-05-20
+        DEFAULT_MODEL="deepseek/deepseek-r1-0528-qwen3-8b:free"
         ```
     *   **Crucially, replace `"Your OPENROUTER_API_KEY here"` with your actual OpenRouter API key.** Remove the quotes if your key doesn't require them.